toanlcgift/gazecplus/README.md

 - this feature can working on both android & ios.

-- Android & ios version are not public
+- Android & ios version are not public yet.

 ## Setup